(CNN)Here's a look at the life of former Alaska Governor Sarah Palin. She was the Republican vice presidential nominee in 2008.

 September 3, 2008 - Accepts the Republican Party's nomination for vice president at the Republican National Convention.

-October 10, 2008 - State investigator Stephen Branchflower releases a report saying that Palin abused her power as Alaska's governor and violated state ethics law by trying to get her ex-brother-in-law Mike Wooten fired from the state police.
+October 10, 2008 - State investigator Stephen Branchflower releases a report that Palin abused her power as Alaska's governor and violated state ethics law by trying to get her ex-brother-in-law, Mike Wooten, fired.

 October 18, 2008 - Appears on "Saturday Night Live" with Palin lookalike Tina Fey.

-November 3, 2008 - Alaska's Personnel Board releases a report concluding that Palin did not violate ethics law when she tried to get ex-brother-in-law Mike Wooten fired from the state police.
+November 3, 2008 - Alaska's Personnel Board releases a report concluding that Palin did not violate ethics law in relation to her ex-brother-in-law.

 November 4, 2008 - The McCain-Palin ticket is defeated in the presidential election by the Obama-Biden ticket.